jeannyil-apis-playground/demo_library-books-api/books-api-v2/README.md

             "/books": {
                 "description": "The REST endpoint/path used to list and create zero or more `books-v2` entities.
 This path contains a `GET` operation to perform the list tasks.", "get": {
-                    "description": "Gets a list of all `books-v2` entities.", "operationId": "getBooks-v2",
+                    "description": "Gets a list of all `book-v2` entities from the inventory.", "operationId": "getBooks-v2",
                     "responses": {
                         "200": {
                             "content": {
                                 "application/json": {
                                     "examples": {
-                                        "Books-v2": {
+                                        "ListOfBooks-v2": {
                                             "value": [
                                                 {
                                                     "author": {